KaliszLaunchSchool/Launch_School_RB101/explaining_code.md

 On `line x` we are breaking out of the loop by using thekeyword `break` if the value of the object that local variable `var_name` is referencing is equal to `something`.

+On `lines x-x` we invoke the `each/select/map` method on the local variable `var_name` and pass in the do..end block as an argument.
+As the `each/select/map` method iterates over each element in the array, it DOES ONEO OF THE THINGS BELOW. s

 `each` method takes a block.
 Returns the original array/hash `select` block passed into select.
 Select returns a new array/hash based on the block's *return value*.
 If the *return value* of block evaluates to true, then the element is selected.
 If the return value of the block evaluates to false, then the element is not selected.
 New array/hash can be different size as the original
 `map` returns a new array based on the block's *return value*.
 Each element is transformed based on the *return value*.
 New array is same size as original